David Funsten: Early and family life

 Funsten was born in what became Clarke County, Virginia in his lifetime.
 He graduated from Princeton University in 1838.
 He inherited about 370 acres of land in the Shenandoah Valley, as well as slaves.
 He had a brother Orville Funston, who would also serve in the Virginia General Assembly and as a Confederate officer.
-In 1844 David Funsten married Susan Everard Meade (1824-1872) from a prominent local family and the First Families of Virginia.
-Their children who survived to adulthood (unlike daughter Mary and son David) included Susan Meade Funsten Dame (1848-1918), William Fitzhugh Funsten (1855-1925), Lizzie Lee Funsten Hinks (1859-1945) and George Meade Funsten (1860-1891).
+In 1844 David Funsten married Susan Everard Meade from a prominent local family and the First Families of Virginia.

 Career

 Admitted to the Virginia bar, Funston practiced in Winchester, the county seat of Frederick County, Virginia and in several adjoining counties.

 Funston built a home about two miles southwest of White Post, Virginia.
 Voters in Clarke and Warren Counties elected him to the Virginia House of Delegates in 1844 and again in the election of 1845.
 He owned 14 slaves in Warren County, Virginia in 1850.

 Funston moved to Alexandria, Virginia, in 1852 where his law practice could expand.
 In 1858 he took an extended trip to Europe, traveling across the Atlantic Ocean on a Cunard steamship, and did not return for the 1860 census other than its property schedules.